Pioank/pinpoint-custom-channel-attachment/README.md

 - The AWS CLI on your local machine.
 For more information see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) guide.
 - The SAM CLI on your local machine.
 For more information, see [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) in the AWS Serverless Application Model Developer guide.
 - The latest version of Boto3.
 For more information see [Installation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in the Boto3 Documentation.
-- An S3 bucket
+- An S3 bucket to store the attachments.
-- A Pinpoint Project with the email channel enabled
+- A Pinpoint Project with the email channel enabled.
+- At least one email endpoint.

 ### Deploy the solution